Paradise1008/LEG/README.md

 ## Usage
-You can simply call LEG_Explain funtion like following:
+Simply call LEG_Explain() funtion like this:
 ```python
 LEG_Explain(vgg_model, image0, filename , noise_lvl , lambda_lvl ,sampling_size, conv)
 ```
-which returns a list including the solution, lambda and noise level.
+which returns a list including the solution(.sol), lambda(.lbd) and noise level(.sz).
 Note that noise_lvl and lambda_lvl are designed to be array type for batching consideration.

 We also provide a customized function for visualization.
 ```python
 generateHeatmap(image0,heatmap,result_path,name,style,showOption,direction)
 ```
+You can choose "heatmap_only" or "gray" style or obtain the positive or negative values by direction option for different purposes.

 Following is a toy example:
 ```python